Summary

 The right headline is a siren song to potential readers, promising them something irresistible.
 Benefit-oriented headlines do this by focusing on what the reader stands to gain.
 These headlines don’t just attract—they captivate.

 Equally, a carefully targeted, benefit-oriented headline will repel the wrong readers.
-It’s a little understood truth that to be effective, marketing needs to, in equal measure, attract the right people and repel the wrong people.
+It’s a little-understood truth that to be effective, marketing needs to attract the right people and repel the wrong people in equal measure.

 It’s all about psychology.
-Benefits tap into the intrinsic motivations and needs of the reader.
-They promise what the reader is seeking: an answer, a solution, or a way to improve their situation.
+Benefits tap into the reader’s intrinsic motivations and needs.
+They promise what the reader seeks: an answer, a solution, or a way to improve their situation.
 The promise of a benefit is a potent attention-capturing device.
+A benefit in a headline is what makes the headline catchy.

-Anatomy of a Headline: What Makes Benefits Stand Out?
+Anatomy of a Marketing Headline: What Makes Benefits Stand Out?

-A headline with benefits often contains power words, creating a sense of urgency or excitement.
-These headlines are not just labels.
+A headline with benefits often contains power words that create a sense of urgency or excitement.
+These headlines are not just labels for articles.
 They are promises or statements that speak directly to the reader’s self-interest.

 Crafting Your Hook: Starting With the Reader in Mind